D&D minis

 It can be fun to go into an interview cold – there’s an appealing energy that comes from the uncertainty of not knowing what’s going to happen next.
 That’s also why I enjoy role-playing games so much.
-As a DM, you can set up a combat encounter or introduce an NPC, then embrace the chaos as players hurl their characters into completely unexpected directions.
-Combine that with the merciless randomness of dice rolls and you have a recipe for grand amusement.
+As a DM, you can set up a combat encounter or introduce an NPC, then embrace the chaos as players hurl their characters in completely unexpected directions.
+Combine that with merciless randomness of dice rolls and you have a recipe for grand amusement.

 But it’s also helpful to plan for chaos, whether from a dungeoncrawl or interview.